witahair/Matlab_Image_Processing/README.md

-# Matlab_Image_Procceing
+#Matlab_Image_Processing
 This is my repository about Computer Vision and Image Proccessing in Matlab.
-For Procceing more easily I used grayscale and convert most of images to grayscale.
+For Processing more easily I used grayscale and convert most of images to grayscale.

 You can change images and put yours instead.